shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Lab 01 Submissions

 All labs are due at 11:59pm the Friday following lab.
 For this lab you must set up your CSUChico-CSCI211 GitHub account, submit `hello.cpp`, `add.cpp`, and `print.cpp` to [INGInious](https://inginious.csuchico.edu/) (there is a separate submission link for each exercise), and complete the 211 Linux Commands and Testing Google Survey.
-If you are not able to complete all the exercises, turn in your partial work for partial credit (or submit later for late credit!)<br>
+If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.<br>

 Optional but recommended step: add, commit, and push your code to GitHub (the `add` command below adds all changes in the repo):
 ```